skudsi490/ecommerce-django-react/startfresh.md

+Switch to Local Backend: Modify your main.tf file to use a local backend. hcl
+Copy code
+terraform {
+  backend "local" {
+    path = "terraform.tfstate"
+  }
+  required_providers {
+    aws = {
+      source  = "hashicorp/aws"
+      version = "~> 5.0"
+    }
+  }
+}

+provider "aws" {
+  region = "eu-central-1"
+}

+# The rest of your configuration
+Reinitialize Terraform: Run the following command to reinitialize Terraform with the local backend. sh
+Copy code
+terraform init -reconfigure
+Destroy the Infrastructure: Once Terraform has been reinitialized to use the local backend, you can destroy the infrastructure. sh
+Copy code
+terraform destroy
+This should work without requiring the S3 bucket to be available.

 Given that you want to start from scratch and avoid creating the S3 bucket and DynamoDB table manually before initializing Terraform, you can follow these steps:

 Clean Up Old Terraform Files: Remove existing .terraform directories and state files.